 A list of camp-wide conservation and service projects has been developed for units and patrols to complete during their stay at Camp Sequassen.
-A list of service projects will be located on the kiosk outside of the Trading Post.
+A list of service projects will be located on the kiosk outside of the Trading Post and at the Camp Office.

 Please contact your Camp Commissioner if your unit or patrol is interested in doing a camp-wide conservation or service project.
-All projects must have the approval of the Camp Ranger prior to beginning the project.
+All projects must have the approval of the Camp Ranger or his designee prior to beginning the project.
 The camp will provide any equipment, supplies or materials.